beehead/ansible-scripts/README.md

 # ansible playbooks and ad-hoc commands
+To remember:
+- ansible do not respect sudoers, you should be allowed all commands
+- ansible cannot change password with no sudo

 ## ansible ad-hoc commands
 ### ansible change password for another user_name with user_in_sudoers (should be in sudoers)
 `ansible all [-i inventory_file] [-l host_name] -m user -a "name=user_name update_password=always password={{ 'your_password' | password_hash('sha512', rounds=10000) }}" -u user_in_sudoers --become -KD`